 The Ark may have played a part in finding areas of the desert that were key to the Israelites survival.
-Might verses, telling of the Ark going forth into the wilderness before the Israelites, in fact be descriptions of technology analysing the area?
+Might verses, telling of the Ark going forth into the wilderness before the Israelites, in fact, be descriptions of technology analyzing the area?
 It appears that the Ark is a multi-useable device, without which their journey would have been likely impossible.

 The video below is a Bible verse that explains more about Manna and what it actually is.

 Real Dimensions of The Ark From Biblical Descriptions

 The exact measurements and materials for the Ark clearly sit in The Bible.
 Many people have scrutinized these and made attempts to build a modern version.
 What has become apparent in all of these projects is that the instructions are genuine – in that the device is very much electrically chargeable.
 It is essentially an electrical energy capacitor.